Planting Summer Pots – Part 1

 Estimated reading time 4 minutes

-Summer is an exuberant time of the year in the garden.
-It’s a time when everyone wants to get outside and make the most of the glorious displays that you’ve worked so hard to achieve through clever landscaping and variety of planting.
+Summer is an exuberant time of the year in the garden when we all want to get outside and make the most of our glorious gardens we’ve filled with favourite shrubs and flowers.

-Unfortunately, no matter how hard you work to fill every inch of your garden there always seem to be a few bare patches that could do with filling, or unsightly garden regulars such as compost bins or log piles that could do with hiding.
-This is where a carefully planted summer pot is perfect for filling the gaps, adding bursts of extra colour or providing a bit of screening.
+Unfortunately, no matter how hard you work to fill every inch of your garden there always seem to be a few bare patches that could do with filling.
+Or unsightly garden regulars such as compost bins or bike sheds that could do with hiding.
+This is where a carefully planted summer pot is perfect for filling the gaps, adding pops of extra colour or a bit of strategic screening.

-To get you started here are our tips for creating colourful summer pots that will bring additional bursts of interest and focal points to your garden.
+Here are our tips for creating colourful summer pots that will bring some beautiful focal points to your garden.

 • It is best to plant permanent specimens in early spring so that they will replenish rapidly, otherwise you can plant anywhere between early Spring and early Autumn.